krystianopryszek99/Applied-Project-and-Minor-Dissertation/README.md

 **(5) Result:** When the match is true (successful), it will authenticate the user and successfully check him in.

+## Project Features

+This outlines the main features of the project.

+- Program is run using Python version 3.8.8 with some specified [here](#Technologies-used) libraries and tools.
+- Program recognizes faces by the face encodings.
+- Program is capable of recognizing each person once saved in the database.
+- Health check form is required to be filled out before checking in.
+- Capable of checking-in by face.

 ## How to run

 1. Clone this repository onto your machine.